Newsletter

 Approval of Minutes and Financial Report

-Kenny moved to approve the minutes and financial report, seconded by Ann.
-Motion carried.
+• Jeff Gray moved to approve the minutes and financial report; motion carried.

 Staff Updates

-• Pastor Ben Mollohan is transitioning to the ordination track with a Candidacy interview in Dallas.
+• Pastor Ben Mollohan is transitioning to the ordination track.
+Motion passed to support his candidacy, including covering associated costs.

 Old Business

-• Constitution Amendment: Motion passed to revise the Constitution to require annual congregational approval of the operating budget in January.
-Amended motion carried.
+• Constitution Amendment: Approved revision requiring annual congregational approval of the operating budget.

 Christian Education